Paul Rudd jokes about being named 'sexiest man alive' by People magazine | Entertainment

 Paul Rudd jokes about being named 'sexiest man alive' by People magazine

 Paul Rudd, the affable actor best known for playing "Ant-Man," was named People magazine's sexiest man alive on Wednesday, joining the likes of Idris Elba, George Clooney and Bradley Cooper.
-Jordan was last year's sexiest man alive pick, following John Legend and Idris Elba in 2019 and 2018.
+Rudd, 52, whose career stretches back 30 years, seemed taken aback at the honor, as was his wife.

 - Country: